MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/set-up-adfs-for-single-sign-on.md

 **Notes for AD FS 2.0**

-If you are using Windows Server 2008, you must download and install AD FS 2.0 to be able to work with Microsoft 365.
+If you're using Windows Server 2008, you must download and install AD FS 2.0 to be able to work with Microsoft 365.
 You can obtain AD FS 2.0 from the following Microsoft Download Center website:

 [Active Directory Federation Services 2.0 RTW](https://support.microsoft.com/help/974408)